AgePartnership/oleg-brand-kit/README.md

 A list of all icons can be found in `rebuild/icons/_icons.scss`.

+*Note:* Image assets for icons are stored here: `rebuild/assets/images/icons`.
+The `icons` folder should be copied from this location into your project's public image directory where you can then access the asset files and use in your project as you would normally.
+Ideally this should be setup as a Gulp task.

+If including icons via CSS, ensure the `$image-dir` is pointing to your project's public image directory.

 ### Including Icons
 Icons can be included in a variety of methods;